 Hebrews 10:25 ~ not forsaking the assembling of ourselves together, as is the manner of some, but exhorting one another, and so much the more as you see the Day approaching.

 You are going to have varying levels of fellowship according to your ability to communicate, your spiritual maturity, your personality, etc. You cannot be on the same level as everybody and that is ok.
 No matter where you are spiritually, you have the ability as well as the responsibility to contribute to the fellowship and enrich the relationship.
 Remember that when we are in fellowship with somebody, we should be adding value to that person.
-Those people who do not add value to our life do not belong in our life.
 People will fit into one of four categories.
 Adders, multipliers, subtractors and dividers.
 If we are in a group with all subtractors and dividers, we need to find another group!

 Above all, fellowship is to be God honoring.
 We should not mess around with things and borders that could potentially bind us or make us fall.